arvindknaick/UI_for_CSV_file_reader/README.md

 1. To select the file
 2. To select the name

-So that the state and age information is printed
+So that the state and age information is printed for ther respective name